 15. Rachel Zoe x Quinny and Maxi-Cosi Collection – $899

-Once of the most luxurious collections at the ABC Kids Expo 2105 was Rachel Zoe for Quinny and Maxi-Cosi.
+One of the most luxurious collections at the ABC Kids Expo 2105 was Rachel Zoe for Quinny and Maxi-Cosi.
 This collection has been inspired by the jetsetter lifestyle and is made using only premium materials.

-For those who don’t now, Rachel Zoe is one of the best celebrity stylists.
+For those who don’t know, Rachel Zoe is one of the best celebrity stylists.
 She recently had her own closing line and became a mom.
 Since Rachel has always been a big fan of Quinny and Maxi-Cosi products, she also decided to partner with them to create a cool fashionable baby gear collection.

 Here is a short video from Rachel.